 Is your graphics card memory free of errors?
 If you overclock them and it overheats, chances are, the RAM memory might be damaged.
 Unlike other components in your desktop, if a memory fails be it RAM or GPU’s Memory errors, your system will automatically reboot itself, sometimes it will display the Blue Screen of Death.

-The only way to know if your GPU’s memory is fault is to perform a stress test on the GPU memory quickly and thoroughly!
+The only way to know if your GPU’s memory is faulty is to perform a stress test on the GPU memory quickly and thoroughly!
 Below are 5 very useful tools to stress test your GPU.

 ↓ 01 – Video Memory stress Test | 40 Test | Free